RLAlab/rlalab.github.io/content/authors/Jingyao Gao/_index.md

   #- Researchers
 ---

 Hi, I'm Jingyao Gao (Alexander), from China.
 My research direction is the biosynthesis of natural plant extracts.
-Here, I will use engineered Yarrowia lipolytica to produce Mogroside V (a triterpenoid compound) as the starting point, and finally hope to achieve industrialization.
+Here, I will use engineered _Yarrowia lipolytica_ to produce Mogroside V (a triterpenoid compound) as the starting point, and finally hope to achieve industrialisation.
 In my spare time I like to travel around with my little Potato (a corgi) and experience different cultures and cuisines.